 2005: Texas hail and tornado

-May 12, 2005: Giant hail batters chase vehicles after large tornado near South Plains, Texas
+May 12, 2005: Giant hail batters chase vehicles after large tornado near South Plains, Texas: FULL ACCOUNT with photos and video

 2004: Attica, Kansas, tornadoes